Severance Allowance Rules in Vietnam Explained

 One of the most common mistakes is incorrect severance calculations.
 Employers may miscalculate severance by failing to exclude insured periods covered by unemployment insurance or by using an incorrect salary basis.
 These errors can result in underpayment or overpayment, both of which may lead to disputes with former employees.

 Another major risk is delayed severance payments.
-Under Vietnamese law, severance payments must be made within 14 days of the employee’s termination.
+Under Vietnamese law, severance payments must be made within 14 working days of the employee’s termination.
 Employers who fail to meet this deadline may face legal claims and financial penalties.
 Delays can also cause unnecessary conflict, leading to labor department investigations or lawsuits.

 Unlawful termination is another critical issue.
 If an employee is terminated without a legally valid reason, the employer may not only be required to pay severance but could also be held liable for additional compensation, reinstatement orders, or damages for wrongful termination.
 Businesses must ensure that termination decisions comply with Vietnamese labor laws to avoid costly legal consequences.